-Visiting students in the following schools must purchase the JHU Student Insurance coverage and will be automatically billed for coverage: Krieger School of Arts and Sciences; Whiting School of Engineering; Peabody Institute.
-Waivers will not be allowed for any outside insurance coverage if you are a visiting student in these schools.
-For additional information regarding the University Health Insurance plan please contact the Registrar's Office.
+Visiting students must purchase JHU Student Health Insurance coverage.
+Waivers will not be allowed for any outside insurance coverage.
+For additional information regarding the University Health Insurance plan please contact your school's Registrar's Office.
 The OIS cannot assist with any health insurance related questions.

 J-2 Dependents do not have to purchase the University's Health Insurance Plan, but they must have health insurance coverage that meets the minimum Department of State requirements throughout the duration of their stay in the US.